lgaudencio/footy-fever/README.md

 ### About This Game Section

-* If the user decided to view the what the game is about, they will be presented with the title ‘About This Game’ followed by an short explanation of what this game is, what it is centred around and what the ultimate goal is by the end of the game.
+* If the user decides to view what the game is about, they will be presented with the title ‘About This Game’ followed by a short explanation of what this game is, what it is centered around and what the ultimate goal is by the end of the game.

 * The title has been given colour to indicate to the user that it is a title.